javicanton/Telegram-app/README.md

 You will be prompted to enter:
 - Number of days to scrape (default: 7)
 - Maximum messages per channel to collect (default: 500)

+The script will show progress for each channel:
+- ✓ Success messages showing the number of messages processed
+- ✗ Error messages for invalid or inaccessible channels

 ## Output Files